SteveTownsend/pef-moderation/README.md

 - Abuse of the moderation tools to bully users inside or outside the community or pursue personal grievances is prohibited.
 - Reportable behaviour that would result in a content label on any social media or other communication channel is prohibited.
 - Provided it is not egregiously in violation of any service label, an amnesty for prior content is granted at the time access is granted to new moderators.
-- Late detection of reportable behaviour can be remediated by removal insofar as it is possible, and a team-public commitment to the team to not repeat.
+- Late detection of reportable behaviour can be remediated by removal insofar as it is possible, and a team-public commitment to not repeat.
 - Important revisions to moderation policy will be published on the service account.
 - [Element](https://element.io/) chatroom is used for all subject-relevant moderation team discussions.
 A commitment to engage there is required, as team votes may be required to tie-break.
 - It is permitted to discuss ground rules with candidates before access is granted.
 - Sharing outside the moderation team of internal discussions and communications in any form is prohibited.
 This includes any disruptive behaviour, such as rumour-mongering and screengrabs.
-- once team size reaches 10, a new service admin may be nominated by a unanimous vote of the team.
+- once team size reaches ten, a new service admin may be nominated by a unanimous vote of the team.
 - No rubber stamping of reports.
 All reported content must be manually reviewed, and a comment affirming the reasons include on all **Label** actions.
 - respectful evangelism of the service is encouraged.
 Disruptive harassment of potential users is prohibited.
 - intentional or inadvertent public identification of any moderator other than yourself is prohibited.
 - this is unpaid volunteer work.
 Acceptance or solicitation of any consideration is prohibited.
 - no fixed time commitment is required.
 Moderators may opt out of the team at any time on request to admin.
 Inactive moderators may be asked whether they wish to remain involved, and removed if not.
 - There is zero tolerance for prohibited behaviour deemed by [current service admin](https://bsky.app/profile/stevetownsend0.bsky.social) to be intentional.

 New moderators will be provided access to the web UI on written agreement to these guidelines.
 Registration at [NAFO Forum](https://nafoforum.org/) to track ongoing efforts to fight disinformation is strongly suggested
 but not required.

 # Moderator Safety
+The work is satisfying but monotonous and demands constant focus and critical thinking.
+Prolonged exposure to toxic
+internet content is well-known to damage mental health.
+Self-care is more important than this work.
+Take breaks often and for as long as needed.
+**More volunteers can be found.
+Your mental health is precious, and needed so you can help.**
-Moderators need a moderation account on Bluesky separate from their personal account to avoid conflicts of interest and
+Moderators need a moderation account on Bluesky separate from their personal account to avoid conflicts of interest
-harassment on the platform.
+and possible harassment on the platform.
 Sharing of your personal identification information is not a requirement.
 Public acknowledgement by a moderator that they are active on this service is at moderator's sole option.
 Consider the
 risks carefully before going public.
 Moderation policy discussions should not be held on your public TL or any other public medium.
 Service admin account on
 Bluesky is the sole exception.
 Admin has amnesty for prior violations of this on his personal account prior to the publication of this document.
 A record of active community participation and reliable reporting safeguard before access is provided helps protect against
 infiltrators.
 Moderators assume the risk of infiltration.
-Once team grows to 6 members, approval by a two-thirds supermajority is required to onboard a new moderator.
+Once team grows to six members, approval by a two-thirds supermajority is required to onboard a new moderator.
 Moderation decisions are recorded in the system as public domain information intermingled with moderator identification.
 When public domain information is published e.g. during an Appeal, all embedded private information must be redacted.
 Redaction may includes visual obfuscation or paraphrasing.

 # Moderation Workflow
-Currently simple: reports arrive in the Ozone queue and are actioned ad hoc via **Label** or **Acknowledge** As team grows it is likely this will become:
+Currently simple: reports arrive in the Ozone queue and are actioned ad hoc via **Label** or **Acknowledge**
+As team grows it is likely this will become:
 - initial review of queued report
 - either resolve quickly in queue, or **Escalate**
 - actioning moderator actions the report or delegates to a better choide (e.g. based on language or topic) by updating the **Tag**

 **Tag** schema tbd

 # Future plans
 Automation:
 - query-based for historic abusive content
 - real-time

 Running costs are currently covered by startup admin (this poster).
 If costs increase significantly it may be necessary to
 find outside support for running costs.
 Metrics: